-More than 200 reservists from 6 Rifles have begun their preparation for deployment to Cyprus where they will work with the United Nations' peacekeeping force.
+More than 200 reservists from 6 Rifles have begun preparing for their deployment to Cyprus where they will work with the United Nations' peacekeeping force.

 The exercises at Nesscliff Training Area, Shrewsbury, are part of their pre-deployment training for Operation Tosca.